|Primary Muscle(s)||Lower Back|

 - Maintain a neutral spine throughout, never rounding or arching your back.

-- Grip the bar just outside your knees.
+- Grip the bar just outside your knees with a pronated hand position.

 - Re-tighten and engage your body for the lift.
 You are trying to take all the "slack" out of your body.
 Imagine pulling your hips into proper position.